-65. Proceedings for infringement.-
+65. Proceedings for infringement.

-- (1) Subject to the provisions of section 53 (3), proceedings for infringement of a patent may be instituted by the patentee or an exclusive licensee mentioned in section 56 (11). - (2) Proceedings for infringement shall be instituted and prosecuted in the manner prescribed. - (3) A plaintiff in proceedings for infringement shall be entitled to relief by way of- - (a) an interdict; - (b) delivery up of any infringing product or any article or product of which the infringing product forms an inseparable part; and
+- (1) Subject to the provisions of section 53 (3), proceedings for infringement of a patent may be instituted by the patentee.
+[Sub-s.
+(1) substituted by s.
+13 of Act No. 58 of 2002.] - (2) Proceedings for infringement shall be instituted and prosecuted in the manner prescribed. - (3) A plaintiff in proceedings for infringement shall be entitled to relief by way of- - (a) an interdict; - (b) delivery up of any infringing product or any article or product of which the infringing product forms an inseparable part; and - (c) damages.

-(c) damages.